The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Application to Bayesian neural networks

-For sparse neural networks, contraction rates for hierarchical Bayes procedures have been analysed by \citet{polsonRockova2018} and \citet{SteffenTrabs2022}.
-It has to be noted that we cannot hope to construct credible sets with coverage as in \ref{thm:credibleSet} based on the adaptive posterior distribution.
-It is well known that adaptive honest confidence sets are only possible under additional assumptions, e.g.\ self-similarity or polished tail conditions, on the regularity of the regression function, see \citet{HoffmannNickl2011} and we remark that such conditions with respect to the network parametrization seem infeasible.
+For sparse neural networks, contraction rates for hierarchical Bayes procedures have been analyzed by \citet{polsonRockova2018} and \citet{SteffenTrabs2025}.
+Adaptivity with heavy-tailed weights has been achieved by \cite{castillo2024posterior}.
+It should be noted that we cannot hope to construct credible sets with coverage as in \ref{thm:credibleSet} based on the adaptive posterior distribution.
+It is well known that adaptive honest confidence sets are only possible under additional assumptions, \emph{e.g.}, self-similarity or polished tail conditions, on the regularity of the regression function, see \citet{HoffmannNickl2011} and we remark that such conditions with respect to the network parametrization seem infeasible.